 Use that empty wall

 An empty wall is wasted space.
 Have your dresser occupy the dead space, add some good lighting and you have for yourself your own dressing space.

 Reflective surfaces make a room appear roomier and brighter.
 Use them to your advantage to create the illusion of space and light.
 Invest in a large mirror for your dressing space, so that the space around it doesn’t feel cramped or dull.

 If you happen to have an unoccupied corner in your bedroom that doesn’t seem to be in the way, you can place a small dresser and a mirror there.
 Make the place attractive by opting for a beautiful mirror and a stylish dressing table.

 Light plays an important role in any setting, especially in a dressing space.
 After all, you need the right lighting to be able to select the right outfits and do your hair and makeup.
-Good lighting doesn’t just help with this, it also gives the setting a certain ambience that you need for it to feel like a good dressing area.
+Good lighting doesn’t just help with this, it also gives the setting a certain ambiance that you need for it to feel like a good dressing area.
 So, invest some time and money in making sure your dressing area is lit appropriately.

-A great way of doing this could be utilizing the natural light filtering into the room.
+A great way of doing this could be utilizing natural light filtering into the room.
 Just place the vanity table against a window and dress up in the best possible light!
-If there isn’t a window in the room, see if skylight can be a possibility, which could flood the room with a whole lot of natural light, not to mention, set the perfect ambience for your dressing area.
+If there isn’t a window in the room, see if a skylight can be a possibility, which could flood the room with a whole lot of natural light, not to mention, set the perfect ambiance for your dressing area.

 If you aren’t able to locate a space good enough for your dressing table, you could use one side of a room divider to hang a mirror and create a dressing space!